nextcloud/documentation/developer_manual/exapp_development/tech_details/Translations.rst

 Back-end
 ********

-For the back-end part of ExApp which can be written in different programming languages it is **up to the developer to decide** how to handle and translations files.
+For the back-end part of ExApp, which can be written in different programming languages, it is **up to the developer to decide** how to handle and translations files.
 There is an example repository with translations: `UI example with translations <https://github.com/nextcloud/ui_example>`_.

 Manual install
 **************

-For ``manual-install`` type administrator will have to manually extract to the server's `writable apps directory <https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html#apps-paths>`_ ``l10n`` folder of ExApp
+For the ``manual-install`` type, an administrator will have to manually extract to the server's `writable apps directory <https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html#apps-paths>`_ ``l10n`` folder of the ExApp
 (e.g. ``/path/to/apps-writable/<appid>/l10n/*.(js|json)``).
-This will allow server to access ExApp's strings with translations.
+This will allow the server to access the ExApp's strings with translations.

 .. note::

-	Only ``l10n`` folder must be present on the server side, ``appinfo/info.xml`` could lead to be misdetected by server as PHP app folder.
+	Only the ``l10n`` folder must be present on the server side; ``appinfo/info.xml`` could lead to misdetection by the server as a PHP app folder.

 Docker install
 **************

-For ``docker-install`` type AppAPI will extract ``l10n`` folder to the server automatically during installation from ExApp release archive.
+For the ``docker-install`` type, AppAPI will extract the ``l10n`` folder to the server automatically during installation from the ExApp release archive.

 Translation tool
 ****************

-To add support for your language in Nextcloud `translationtool <https://github.com/nextcloud/docker-ci/tree/master/translations/translationtool>`_ feel free to create an issue in the `nextcloud/docker-ci <https://github.com/nextcloud/docker-ci>`_ repository or open a pull request with the changes made in ``createPotFile`` function to extract and convert translation strings.
+To add support for your language in Nextcloud `translationtool <https://github.com/nextcloud/docker-ci/tree/master/translations/translationtool>`_, feel free to create an issue in the `nextcloud/docker-ci <https://github.com/nextcloud/docker-ci>`_ repository or open a pull request with the changes made in the ``createPotFile`` function to extract and convert translation strings.